CyberSecSkillZ/helpful_scripts/README.md

     6) The script is executed by calling the main function.

 current_eks_version_check.sh : Crawls all AWS accounts and retrieves current EKS images, versions and meta data.
--Explanation of the SHELL Script:
+- Explanation of the SHELL Script:

     1) The script initializes an output file named current_eks_images.sh to store the image versions.
     2) Customized the PROFILES array with my actual AWS CLI profiles to iterate through different AWS accounts.